NHL Winter Classic

 The NHL Winter Classic (La Classique hivernale de la LNH) is an annual outdoor ice hockey game played during the National Hockey League's (NHL) regular season on or around New Year's Day.
-It is generally held in a football or baseball stadium in an area with a resident NHL team.
+It is generally held in a football or baseball stadium in the United States in an area with a resident NHL team, but for most of the game's existence, it is usually played in a baseball stadium to avoid scheduling and logistical conflicts with football stadiums during the National Football League regular season.
 The Winter Classic is distinct from the league's two other series of outdoor games, the NHL Heritage Classic and the NHL Stadium Series.

 The first Winter Classic was held in 2008 at Ralph Wilson Stadium (now Highmark Stadium) in Orchard Park, New York, between the Buffalo Sabres and Pittsburgh Penguins.
-Fourteen Winter Classics have been held as of January 2023.
-The most recent game was played during the 2022–23 NHL season at Fenway Park, with the Boston Bruins defeating the Pittsburgh Penguins 2–1.
+Sixteen Winter Classics have been held as of December 2024.
+The most recent game was played during the 2024–25 NHL season at Wrigley Field, with the St. Louis Blues defeating the Chicago Blackhawks 6−2.

 After the success of the Cold War at Michigan State University in 2001 and the 2003 Heritage Classic, the NHL's first regular season outdoor game, the league inaugurated the Winter Classic in 2008.
-It eventually caught on as a league tradition and has been played every year since except for 2013 (due to the 2012–13 NHL lockout) and 2021 (due to the COVID-19 pandemic).
+It caught on as a league tradition and has been played every year since except for 2013 (due to the 2012–13 NHL lockout) and 2021 (due to the COVID-19 pandemic).
 The 2014 game between the Toronto Maple Leafs and the Detroit Red Wings set a new NHL attendance record of 105,491.
 The Winter Classic has been contested only in the United States, while the Heritage Classic has been held exclusively in Canada.
 The Winter Classic featured only American teams for its first five games, until the Maple Leafs' appearance in 2014.

 Along with the NHL All-Star Game, the Winter Classic is considered one of the NHL's premier events; with matchups generally booked to showcase the league's most popular teams and players, the event garners the league its highest attendance and among its highest television ratings.
 The event is typically promoted as a return to the sport's outdoor roots, meant to evoke memories of pond hockey.
 Its popularity has led to the scheduling of additional outdoor hockey games, both in the NHL and other leagues worldwide.
-In May 2014, the SportsBusiness Journal and SportsBusiness Daily named the Winter Classic its "Sports Event of the Year," the second time in five years the Classic has won that distinction.
+In May 2014, the SportsBusiness Journal and SportsBusiness Daily named the Winter Classic its "Sports Event of the Year", the second time in five years the Classic has won that distinction.